Intel Posts Another Record Quarter and Year, Shortages to Recede in Second Half

 Intel Outsourcing

 Intel has long outsourced a significant portion of its silicon production to third-party fabs, and CEO Bob Swan reiterated that tactic isn't changing any time soon.
+Intel currently outsources between 20 to 25% of its overall production, but restricts outsourcing to non-CPU products.
 In response to a question if Intel plans to expand its outsourcing programs, Swan responded:

+"...the evaluation of what we do inside and what we do outside is a full-time effort.
+We'll continue to do it, we'll continue to prioritize where we can get the best, most efficient output, and make those decisions at the time."

 Thoughts